FrostemanNeogard/FramedataBot/README.md

-# Tekken Framedata Bot
+# Framedata Bot

-This is a Discord bot which provides frame data for a given move of a specified character for Tekken 8 (and Tekken 7!).
+This is a Discord bot which provides frame data for a given move of a specified character for fighting games.
+There is currently data for Tekken 8 and Tekken 7.

 # Usage